I know it’s difficult to think of saving today when we can start tomorrow or the next month. We’re young so we might as well go all-out, regret-free.

-Saving today doesn’t mean entirely denying ourselves enjoyment – that’s extreme.
-If anything, it’s giving our future selves a favor, a wide catch of safety net.
-And more perks.
+Saving today doesn’t mean entirely denying ourselves enjoyment—that’s extreme.
+If anything, it’s giving our future selves a favor, a wide safety net to catch us.

-I believe we can enjoy ourselves with enough while stashing a good portion of our hard-earned money.
-The act of saving – beyond its obvious perks – is a journey towards self-awareness and purpose.
+I believe we can enjoy ourselves more and worry less when we stash a good portion of our hard-earned money.
+The act of saving, beyond obvious reasons, is a journey towards self-awareness and purpose.
 It becomes a daily practice to saying no to excess while saying yes to things that are genuinely important.
+This isn’t a foolproof recipe so we decide mindfully what’s important to us.

 Here are some of the favors we can do for our future selves:

 Cook whenever you can.
 I don’t always get it right.
-It’s either bland, too spicy, or weird; I’m not fond of strict adherence to recipes.
+It’s bland, too spicy, or weird; I’m not fond of strict adherence to recipes.
 But with practice, I now get to enjoy edible cooking.
-More weird tastes to try and look forward to.
+More surprises to come.

 Improve your taste buds.
 Our health is precious.
-Period.
-We can invest today by cutting down on the bad stuff (I’m talking about refined sugar) but not denying ourselves entirely if we can’t.
-I still eat sweets, junk food, and drink soda but I make sure that I know it’s bad for me, making me crave them less.
-Instead, I pack up on the many good stuff, improving my over-all appetite.
+Done.
+We can invest today by cutting down on the bad stuff (mostly refined sugar) but not denying ourselves entirely if we can’t.
+I still eat sweets and junk food but I make sure I know it’s bad for me so I crave them less.
+Instead, I make available the good stuff (good fats and protein), improving my over-all appetite.
 It also helps to eat on time, kick off the day with the good calories, so we are likely to refuse the bad ones.
+Eggs are always a good choice in the morning.

 Walk often.
-We’re doing our bodies a favor by getting off the chair and walk and stretch.
-Long walks with a friend or a loved one is also great.
-Less carbon footprint, more stories, more coins to save.
+We’re doing our bodies a favor by getting off our seats, stretching and walking in intervals.
+A long walk with a friend or a loved one is also great—less carbon footprint, more stories, and more coins to save.

 Exercise.
 We don’t necessarily need a gym membership to be fit.
-Better sweat while doing house chores, jogging or working against our weight.
+Sweat while doing house chores, jogging or working against our weight.
 We can play a sport, run with a dog, bike and sing.
-Science has backed it up – one of the best health investments we can achieve is increased movement.
+Science has backed it up—one of the best health investments is increased movement.

 Sleep well.
-I’m not an expert sleeper.
-But I know that I’m doing myself and the people around me a favor when I have slept well.
+I’m not an expert sleeper, but I know that I’m doing myself and the people around me a favor whenever I sleep well.
 It is likely to help me eat well and exercise, too.
-By doing so, I feel good inside, I get things done, and I’m less likely to snap.
+Feeling good inside, I’m calm and equipped to do the things that matter.

-Develop cheap hobbies.
+Develop sustainable hobbies.
 Reading and writing is free.
 As a cheapskate, I enjoy both a lot.
 You can also think of a hobby that will take you places without emptying your wallet.

 Go to thrift shops.
 If they sell cheap, decent goods, then we’re settled, right?
 After all it’s the usefulness that counts.

 Take advantage of alternatives.
 No mobile Wi-Fi?
 Ask yourself whether you really need one.
 There is public Wi-Fi or an office Internet at your disposal.
 Maybe tether to a kind friend?
 Needing e-books?
 Look for free materials online.
 The Internet is your best arsenal today.
 Go to a library.
 Borrow books instead of buying.
-Rummage and make use of old stuff.
+Rummage and revamp old stuff.
+Your creative energy is waiting to be unleashed.

 Do the math.
 It definitely helps to divide price per weight.
 Likewise, buying in bulk may be better.
 It saves you time and energy and there is one less garbage to dispose.
 We can even recycle.